Dohaaniba/TaskPro_Frontend/README.md

 # TaskPro
 TaskPro is a task management application designed to simplify task management, helping users stay organized and focused on their priorities.

+## Repo for Spring boot API
+the api repo :

 ## Key Features
 - Task Creation: Easily create tasks with titles, descriptions, due dates, and status (new, in progress, done).
 - Deadline Tracking: Keep track of task deadlines with automatic reminders.